 - Rinse potatoes.
 If using large red potatoes set them in the middle close together, use similar sizes so you can set beef on top of them.
 If using 2 large russets slice them both in half and set them cut side down into middle of pot.
 These will be your trivet.

-- Set corned beef piece on top of potatoes so it sits flat.
+- Set corned beef piece on top of potatoes so it sits flat with fat side on top.

 - Pour beer on top of meat.